circleci/circleci-docs/jekyll/_cci2/skip-build.md

 **Note:**
 Your project's default branch will never auto cancel builds.
-This feature only applies to non-workflow builds and builds triggered by pushes to GitHub.
+This feature only applies to non-workflow builds, builds triggered by pushes to GitHub, or workflow builds that use the new [build processing]({{ site.baseurl }}/2.0/build-prcessing/) feature.

-### Steps
+### Steps to Enable Auto-Cencel for New Builds Triggered by Pushes to GitHub without Worklfows

 1. In the CircleCI application, go to your project's settings